There are three different types of mammals, and I wanted to explain what these three groups are.

 In some species, males have a two-headed penis that is located behind the scrotum.

 A monotreme refers to a group of unique mammals that don’t give birth to young ones, but they instead lay eggs.
 The monotremes have only five species of animals.

 These include the duck-billed platypus and four species of spiny anteaters or echidna.
 Both animals are native to the islands of Australia and New Guinea, with none in North America.

 Aside from the fact that they lay eggs, monotremes are more or less similar to other mammals.
-They produce milk to feed their newborn.
+They produce milk to feed their newborns.
 Unlike the other mammals that have nipples, monotremes have mammary gland openings in their skin.

 Do Monotremes Lay Eggs?

-Monotremes are the only mammals that lay eggs, and in this way are entirely different from marsupials and placental mammals.
+Monotremes are the only mammals that lay eggs, and in this way, are entirely different from marsupials and placental mammals.
 The body temperature of a monotreme is also very different from most warm-blooded animals.